 Time to move on.
 Some 300km thru Mexico’s highland.

 Quite fast until we reach the outskirts of Leon – just a few km before arriving at Guanajuato.

 Suddenly it becomes clear that Prado feels pretty neglected.
 It seems the spa in La Paz wasn’t enough for its ego or we don’t feed it correctly with this delicious sulfur rich Mexican diesel.

 Who knows.
-Suddenly it produces a huge cloud of white smoke and looses all its power.
+Suddenly it produces a huge cloud of white smoke and loses all its power.
 We stop on the highway.
-It improves, then again the same – and again.
+It improves, then again, the same – and again.